Eucalyptus imlayensis: Distribution and habitat

 The Mount Imlay mallee grows in mossy shrubland dominated by tea tree on a steep quartzite outcrop and is only known from the Mount Imlay National Park.
 Other nearby species include the rare Imlay boronia, devil's twine, digger's speedwell, Tasmanian flax-lily, rasp fern, spiny-head mat-rush, scented paperbark, common shaggy pea and blotchy mint-bush.
 The ground layer is dominated by mosses.
 The soils are poor in nutrient, based from sandstone and conglomerate rocks.

+Conservation status

-Conservation statusEucalyptus imlayensis is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "critically endangered" under the New South Wales Government Threatened Species Conservation Act 1995.
+Eucalyptus imlayensis is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "critically endangered" under the New South Wales Government Threatened Species Conservation Act 1995.
 The main threats to the species are its small population size in a single location, damage by gall-forming psyllids and lack of seedling recruitment.
 Dieback caused by the fungus Phytophthora cinnamomi and habitat modification caused by fire are potential threats.
 The population of mature trees was estimated to be about 80 in 2007.